-Secure Development Lifecycle (SDLC); Baking security into a product is over ten times cheaper than patching vulnerabilities later.
+Baking security into a product is over 10x more cost effective than patching vulnerabilities later.

-- Help implement a more effective, security-focused software development program
+- Implement an effective, security-focused software development program

-- Provide specialized services that help root-out security holes during development
+- Services that help expose security risks during development

 - Formulating pragmatic security requirements